 The Recreation and Parks Department recently set out to update its calculation of deferred maintenance through the use of a new asset lifecycle management tool.
 The new system will replace COMET, which has not been updated in several years.
-Starting in January 2017, the Recreation and Parks Department will prepare an annual five-year capital plan to address the development, renovation, replacement and maintenance of capital assets, as well as the acquisition of real property.
-This annual capital plan is a requirement of Proposition B and will include an equity analysis using Recreation and Parks Commission-adopted equity metrics.
+This year, the Recreation and Parks Department has prepared its first annual five-year capital plan to address the development, renovation, replacement, and maintenance of capital assets, as well as the acquisition of real property.
+This annual capital plan is a requirement of Proposition B and includes an equity analysis using Recreation and Parks Commission-adopted metrics.